5 tips to optimize your facial expression analyses

 A tip to consider: Be sure to randomize the order in which you present the products.

 There you have it: five useful tips to help optimize your facial expression analysis.
-Want to learn more about facial expression analysis or how FaceReader works?
+Want to learn more about facial expression analysis or how FaceReader works, and what's possible and impossible to do with FaceReader?
 Make sure to check these resources!